Memory Support

 At Ascension Living, care is more than a word.
 It’s getting to know each of our residents and delivering personalized care that respects individual needs.
 We believe that touch is a vital element of human connection – and so easily overlooked.

-In our Memory Support Residences, we combine compassion with simple, effective skilled touch and communication techniques that respect our resident’s dignity and let them know they are valued.
+In our Memory Support residences, we combine compassion with simple, effective, skilled touch and communication techniques that respect our resident’s dignity and let them know they are valued.
 Using the Compassionate Touch® program, our caregivers have been specially trained to use touch to connect with calm and comfort; decrease anxiety, promote sleep; ease pain; and reduce unnecessary use of certain medications.

 • What is Dementia Live®?